 As we have seen, workers at the sharp end of capitalism due to sexism, racism, and ableism are statistically more likely to have joined a union.
-According to the TUC, however, union membership among younger workers is currently significantly lower, leading to a 'demographic cliffedge'.31 A political climate which has reduced rates of unionising and weakened the labour movement means significant work needs to be done to introduce younger workers, including artists, to unions and union organising.
-Living EqualityAuditzUZZ?page=2703D. https://www.tuc.org.uk/reachingtheir entire lives in the shadow of Thatcherism
+According to the TUC, however, union membership among younger workers is currently significantly lower, leading to a 'demographic cliff-edge'.31 A political climate which has reduced rates of unionising and weakened the labour movement means significant work needs to be done to introduce younger workers, including artists, to unions and union organising.
+Living their entire lives in the shadow of Thatcherism (and its revenant variations in the years since) has meant that atomised younger workers also have less cultural 'muscle memory' of collective organising.